OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

-## codebeamer/codebeamerX System Form Details
+## codebeamer/codebeamer X System Form Details

 | **Field Name**                     | **When field is visible on the System form** | **Description** |
 |-----------------------------------|---------------------------------------------|-----------------|